MarcPayz/Network-Traffic-Analysis-Project/README.md

 - Understanding of tools to utilize in wireshark
 - Proficiency in analyzing and interpreting network logs.
 - Ability to recognize IoC through traffic analysis.
-- Decryption process to view TLS data.
+- Decryption process to view malicous TLS data.

 ### Tools Used